 \section{Abstract}

 We introduce a novel approach that exploits the intersection of quantum computing, machine learning and reduced density matrix functional theory to leverage the potential of quantum computing to improve simulations of interacting quantum particles.
 Our method focuses on obtaining the universal functional using a deep neural network trained with quantum algorithms.
-We also use fragment-bath systems defined by density matrix embedding theory to strengthen our approach by substantially expanding the space of Hamiltonians for which the obtained functional can be applied without the need for additional quantum resources.
-Given the fact that once obtained, the same universal functional can be reused for any system where the interactions within the embedded fragment are identical, our work demonstrates a way to potentially achieve a cumulative quantum advantage within quantum computing applications for quantum chemistry and condensed matter physics.
+In addition, we use density matrix embedding theory to strengthen our approach by substantially expanding the space of Hamiltonians for which the obtained functional can be applied without the need for additional quantum resources.
+Since the obtained universal functional can be reused for any system where the interactions within the embedded fragment are identical, our work demonstrates a way to potentially achieve a \textit{cumulative} quantum advantage within quantum computing applications for quantum chemistry and condensed matter physics.